kinow/C3Linearize/README.md

 `linearize` operates on a mapping that represents the dependency graph; keys map to a sequence of their dependencies.
 It will then return a dictionary mapping each and every object to its linearization.

-One can either contruct these graphs by hand, or use the `build_graph` function which will construct one of these mappings from a given object and a function which returns the bases of any given object.
+One can either construct these graphs by hand, or use the `build_graph` function which will construct one of these mappings from a given object and a function which returns the bases of any given object.

 The docstrings offer a little more information on this process, and see http://www.python.org/download/releases/2.3/mro/ for more info on the algorithm itself.